ductai199x/No-more-bad-days/README.md

 01/17/18:Tai Nguyen: upload the list and installing methods for the dependencies used in this project
 01/18/18:Tai Nguyen: completed algorithm for facial emotional dectector, uploaded to repo with dataset and empty testset, update list of dependencies for MIDI and some music processing library
+01/19/18:Hoang Nguyen: came up with an algorithm to generate a mashup of songs
+01/19/18:Tai Nguyen: uploaded the code for simple music generation in tensorflow and figured out how to loop through the notes in a .midi music file.

 **RESEARCH LINKS:** *(please conform to the format: #. summary: hyperlink)*
 1. What a happy song usually looks like: https://www.quora.com/What-makes-a-song-happy-or-sad